BYUHPC/ScientificComputingCourse/array2d/README.md

 # Testing

 This project is set up using [CMake](https://cmake.org/) and uses its CTest capabilities.
-The [Catch2](https://github.com/catchorg/Catch2) testing framework.
+The [Catch2](https://github.com/catchorg/Catch2) testing framework is set up to integrate with CTest.

 Tests for `array1d` have already been written.
 Students need to create a new file in `tests/` for testing `array2d` and edit `tests/CMakeLists.txt` to add include it in CMake.